British Rail Class 395: Operations and performance

-A full regular service commenced on 13 December 2009.
-Initial services included a half-hourly north Kent service to and from St Pancras, London, via Stratford, Ebbsfleet, Gravesend, Strood, Rochester, Chatham, Gillingham, Rainham, and Sittingbourne to Faversham and Ramsgate, a half-hourly service to East Kent via Stratford, Ebbsfleet, Ashford with one train continuing to Margate via Canterbury West, Ramsgate and Broadstairs, with the other to Dover via Folkestone West and Folkestone Central.
+Southeastern launched a "preview" service between Ashford and London Waterloo on 29 June 2009, with a full regular service commencing on 13 December 2009.
+Initial services included several half-hourly services.
 Seven million journeys were made in the first year of operation.

+The North Kent service operated to and from St Pancras, London, via Stratford, Ebbsfleet, Gravesend, Strood, Rochester, Chatham, Gillingham, Rainham, and Sittingbourne to Faversham (later extended to Margate and Ramsgate).

+The East Kent service operated through Stratford, Ebbsfleet, Ashford with one train continuing to Margate via Canterbury West, Ramsgate and Broadstairs, with the other to Dover via Folkestone West and Folkestone Central.

 The introduction of the trains was generally successful, with good reliability and passenger satisfaction figures.
 The new high-speed services also caused an increase in passenger numbers above that already being experienced on the Kent network.
 On introduction, timetabled journeys to London from Ebbsfleet were reduced from 51 to 18 minutes, whilst trains using the entire length of High Speed 1 (starting in Ashford) had timetabled journeys reduced by around 45 minutes.

 However, the service has been criticised as being of limited use to many London commuters because trains terminate at St Pancras.
 Additionally, the change in service patterns to accommodate high-speed trains resulted in some non-high-speed services in Kent becoming slower.

 In May 2011, a limited service from Maidstone West via and started, followed in September 2011 by a limited service from Sandwich via Deal to London St Pancras (partially subsidised by Kent County Council).
 In 2013, four years after the service started, total passenger numbers were ten million and punctuality was 92.6% (compared to 90.1% nationwide).